Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Convergence Analysis of the AGD Algorithm

 \end{proposition}

-Unlike diminishing step, the expected gradient for armijo step is not guaranteed to converge to $0$, but its convergence can hold under a milder condition.
+Unlike diminishing step, the expected gradient for armijo step is not guaranteed to converge to $0$, but its convergence can hold under a milder condition, where Assumptions \ref{assum::same-limit-range} and \ref{assum::bound} may not hold.
 We will see in Section \ref{sec::exp-convergence-perform} that the armijo step size is more useful than the diminishing step size in most practical cases.

 The convergence results above are both relevant to the expected gradient.
 However, the expected gradient does not equal to the gradient of objective according to Proposition \ref{prop::fail-converge-grad}.
 In other words, the converged points are not the stationary point of objective function.
 So we need to further investigate the relationship between the converged point and optimal solution.